SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 At the top, the software name, a description and optional device type filter(s) are shown.
 If a filter is set, the software will show up for installation only for devices of that type.
 If no filter is set, it will be available for all devices.

 The list of versions shows the version name, an optional description, and the name of the file containing the software.

-#### Adding software and software versions

-##### To add a new software or software version
+#### To add a new software or software version

 1. In the **Software repository** page, click **Add software** at the right of the top menu bar.
 2. In the resulting dialog box,
 	* to add a new software, enter a name for the software, a description and its version (all required).
 	* to add a new version, select the software for which you want to add a new version from the dropdown list in the **Name** field and enter a version.
-3. Specify the file for the software by either uploading it from the file system or specifying a URL from where the software can be downloaded.
+3. Either upload a file from the file system or specify a URL from where the firmware can be downloaded.
 4. Click **Save**.

 ![Add software](/images/users-guide/DeviceManagement/devmgmt-software-add.png)